 The period for which the monostables remain disabled is around 8 seconds, after this delay the indicator lamp switches OFF allowing the other candidates to resume the fastest finger first game.
 The quiz master has the power to reset all monostables whenever he wants it, or when it is essential to 'override' button S5.

-In the second design four push-to-ON type of switches are placed at the input of the IC 7475 which is a 4-Bit Bistable Latch with Complementary Outputs.
+In the third design four push-to-ON type of switches are placed at the input of the IC 7475 which is a 4-Bit Bistable Latch with Complementary Outputs.

 The button which is pressed first, triggers the relevant output of the IC 7475, which in turn prompts the IC 7420 to instantly deactivate the other inputs from the other push buttons, rendering the whole system inactive, except the one which had the first trigger through the push button.